MidnightDreamerX17/skill20/Skills/DruidPotential.md

 - Level 37: 19th-circle spells
 - Level 39: 20th-circle spells

+Read Druid Scroll: Druid Potential Level is added as a bonus to rolls to use the power of druid scrolls.

 Wild Shape: Once per day, the character can turn into an animal of the same level.
-This lasts for a number of rounds equal to double the Druid Magic Level.
+This lasts for a number of rounds equal to double the Druid Potential Level.
 The character's maximum hit points are not changed.